SFGLab/ConsensuSV-pipeline/README.md

 For the details on ConsensuSV algorithm for the consensus establishment, please refer to ConsensuSV-core (https://github.com/SFGLab/ConsensuSV-core).

-## HPC-ready version for NVIDIA DGX A100 systems with SLURM
+## Setup on NVIDIA DGX A100 systems

 The ConsensuSV-pipeline can be run using HPC software.
 The parallelism nature of luigi framework lets multiple samples to be processed at once.
 We have tested the pipeline on NVIDIA DGX A100 cluster, and the following requirements need to be met:
 * slurm